aahnik/django-student-fees-record-portal/README.md

 (note : current month is defined by month last added)

 - [ ] add ability to see a tick or cross based on above
+- [ ] add an action to mark current month paid for selected queryset of students